otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Compute `sigma = RSig(H_a, sk_ha, {H_a, H_s, S}, t)`, as defined in the
    [Ring Signature Authentication](https://github.com/otrv4/otrv4/blob/master/otrv4.md#ring-signature-authentication)
    section of the OTRv4 specification.
-1. Continue to use the sender's instance tag.
+1. Continue to use the sender instance tag.

 To verify a DAKE-3 message:

-1. Verify if the message type is `0x03`.
+1. Verify that the message type is `0x03`.
-1. Verify that protocol's version of the message is `0x0004`.
+1. Verify that the protocol version of the message is `0x0004`.
 Abort if it is not.
-1. Check that the receiver's instance tag of the message matches your sender's instance tag.
+1. Check that the receiver instance tag of the message matches your sender instance tag.
 1. Compute
    `t = 0x01 || KDF(usageClientProfile-3, Alices_Client_Profile, 64) ||